 Hang out with an animal.
 Pets such as dogs and cats have proven stress-reducing benefits.
 Spending some snuggle time with your furry friend can be a great way to spend a chunk of time, and things like throwing a ball or playing with yard don’t take much energy on your part.
 And who doesn’t love a happy animal?

 We always want more ideas to help our friends get through colonoscopies, and even help newbies realize that it doesn’t have to be so bad.
 Leave us a comment or post your tips on our Facebook page!

-Disclaimer: Your doctor will provide prep instructions before your procedure.
+Once again disclaimer: Your doctor will provide prep instructions before your procedure.
 Please read them carefully and follow them.
 If you’re not sure of something included here, or elsewhere, call your doctor to double check.
 We don’t want you going through this twice!
 Also, this post was written during an actual colonoscopy prep.

 Hey friend!
-We love hearing your comments and suggestions below, but if you have a question or concern about your prep, strange side effects, slow moving bowels, you’d best call your doc!
+We love hearing your comments and suggestions, but if you have a question or concern about your prep, strange side effects, slow moving bowels, you’d best call your doc!
 Many clinics have a nurses’ hotline in your prep information, so don’t hesitate to call, that’s what they’re there for!